I Followed a Dermatologist’s Exact Skincare Routine — Here’s What Happened

 STEP 3: Eye Cream

 After cleansing and toning, Dr. Engelman applies eye cream.
 I have dark circles and a few fine lines here and there, so a morning eye cream can be helpful.
-I tried the Kiehl’s Powerful-Strength Dark Circle Reducing Vitamin C Eye Serum.
+I used the Kiehl’s Powerful-Strength Dark Circle Reducing Vitamin C Eye Serum.

 STEP 4: Vitamin C Serum